tonyfast/d3.template/readme.md

 ``d3.template`` creates javascript and html from structured data objects.
 This project hopes to accelerate the design and innovation of web-based presentation layers for data.

+> This readme is written in Literate Coffeescript and can run as code.

 ## Basic usage?

 0. ``d3.template`` requires [d3js](www.d3js.org); it is extends the [``d3.selection.prototype``]().